kongondo/ProcessMigratePadloperToPWCommerce/README.md

 This tool will migrate your Padloper shop to ProcessWire Commerce shop.
 Please carefully read and action the following notes!

 1. Usage of this tool is at your own risk.
-2. Create a whole backup of your site before getting started.
+2. Create a **whole backup of your site before getting started**.
-3. DO NOT MANUALLY UNINSTALL Padloper!
-This tool will do that for you.
+3. **DO NOT MANUALLY UNINSTALL Padloper!** This tool will do that for you.
 It will also uninstall all related Modules and Fields and preserve existing fields data.
-4. DO NOT MANUALLY INSTALL ProcessWire Commerce!
-This tool will do that for you.
+4. **DO NOT MANUALLY INSTALL ProcessWire Commerce!** This tool will do that for you.
 It will also install related Modules and Fields and import existing fields data.
+Otherwise, you risk losing all your data (pages deleted).
-5. Preferably, test on test server.
+5. Download and unzip ProcessWire Commerce to `/site/modules/`.
-6. If the tests pass, it is still advisable to create a duplicate of your production site, run the migration there, create a database dump of the migrated site and use that to update your real production site.
+6. Preferably, **test a migration on a test server first**.
-7. Do not uninstall Padloper until after this script has finished successfully.
-Doing so will delete all your Padloper pages!
+7. If the tests pass, it is still advisable to create a duplicate of your production site, run the migration there, create a database dump of the migrated site and use that to update your real production site.
 8. Install this module, go to its dashboard (`Migrate Padloper to PWCommerce`) and follow the instructions.

 # License